 An independent guide to Val Thorens

 Val Thorens ski schools offer group lessons and private lessons, for adults and children, and in skiing and snowboarding.
 Read about Val Thorens ski schools here.

-There are six ski schools in Val Thorens - the ESF, Ski Cool, Prosneige, Evolution 2, Magic in Motion, and Free School Attitude.
+There are six main ski schools in Val Thorens - the ESF, Ski Cool, Prosneige, Evolution 2, Oxygène, and Free School Attitude.
 There are also high mountain guides, and a British instructor in Val Thorens.